 3. Add additional fields

 Once the basic data is properly formatted, you may want to add additional columns for fields that wouldn’t normally be included in the original dataset, such as persona and lifecycle stage.
 This likely requires you to go through the spreadsheet manually to add this data.
-There may be other required fields (e.g. if you segment your leads by industry) to include.
+There may also be other required fields (e.g. if you segment your leads by industry).
 All of this extra data work should be done in Excel prior to importing.

 4. Make the CRM / marketing automation import

 Now that your additional fields are added, export your spreadsheet as a CSV file.
 From here, your CRM and marketing automation system should have an import tool to upload the CSV.
 If you use an all-in-one system like Hubspot, this can be done in one step for both the sales and marketing sides of the funnel.

 5. Track contacts on a static and smart list